Policy on Grade Grievances for Undergraduate Students in Boston University Courses

 - Demonstrable examples of clear bias.

 The chair and the student will discuss the process and the strength or weakness of the evidence the student has presented.
 If the chair finds no evidence of arbitrary grading, the appeal is dismissed.
-The student may appeal the chair’s decision to the dean.
-The dean may uphold the dismissal, thereby ending the appeal process, or return the case to the chair for panel review.
-The dean will inform the student of his/her decision in writing.
+The student may appeal within 10 calendar days the chair’s decision to the dean or, for courses and cocurricular opportunities that carry the “HUB” prefix, to the Associate Provost for Undergraduate Affairs.
+The dean, or for courses with a “HUB” prefix the Associate Provost, may uphold the dismissal, thereby ending the appeal process, or return the case to the chair for panel review.
+The dean or Associate Provost will inform the student of their decision in writing.

 At the start of the review, the panel shall provide a copy of the student’s written statement to the instructor with a request for a prompt written reply.
 Unless otherwise specified by the panel, the instructor must provide a written response within 10 working days of the panel’s request.
 The panel must provide a copy of the instructor’s response to the student within five working days of its receipt.